istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 The sidecar architecture forces this mode of allocation on users.
 Ambient solves these issues by leveraging a new architecture that separates the responsibilities of zero-trust networking and L7 policy handling.
 This is done with two new components to Istio: ztunnels and waypoint proxies.

 - [Ztunnels](/blog/2023/rust-based-ztunnel/) are a brand new Istio component written in Rust that are designed to be fast, secure, and lightweight.
-Ztunnels are deployed per node on a cluster and enable the most basic service mesh configurations for L4 features such as mTLS, telemetry, authentication, and L4 authorizations.
+Ztunnels are deployed per node and serve all pods co-located on the node.
+They enable the most basic service mesh configurations for L4 features such as mTLS, telemetry, authentication, and L4 authorizations.
 - [Waypoint proxies](/blog/2023/waypoint-proxy-made-simple/) provide L7 mesh features such as VirtualService routing, L7 telemetry, and L7 authorizations policies.
 Waypoints are still based on Envoy and are deployed per namespace or service account.

-These ztunnels and waypoint proxies work in tandem to replace sidecars in the Istio service mesh.
-So let’s take a closer look at how the two architectures compare in the tests above.
+These ztunnels and waypoint proxies work in tandem to replace sidecars in the Istio service mesh, and most importantly, unlike sidecars they scale independent to a user's applications pods.
+So let’s take a closer look at how the two architectures compare in the scenarios above.

 ## A Closer Look